Dr Bernard Schneider, JD, LLM (Taxation), MIA, PhD

 - ‘The end of taxation without end: A new tax regime for US expatriates’, (2012) 32 Virginia Tax Review 1

-- Dr Schneider welcomes proposals for PhD supervision in the areas of international, Chinese and US taxation.
+Dr Schneider welcomes proposals for PhD supervision in the areas of international and comparative, Chinese and US taxation.

 - Member of the School of Tax Law at the Centre for Commercial Law Studies